 The precise cause of melasma remains unknown.
 Specialists believe that the dark spots in melasma are triggered by various factors, including race, hormone fluctuations, family history, anti-seizure medications, and other photosensitive medications.
 Excessive UV exposure is one of the leading causes of melasma, particularly for people with a genetic predisposition.
 Studies have shown that people typically develop melasma in the summer months because of increased UV rays.
 In the winter, the hyperpigmentation tends to fade.

-Symptoms of melasma
+what are Symptoms of melasma?

 One of the primary characteristics of melasma is the appearance of discoloration or hyperpigmentation on the face.
 Melasma can present in three common facial patterns:

 - Centrofacial – (center of your face) hyperpigmentation around the chin, forehead, cheeks, upper lip, and nose

 - Malar – (cheekbones) melasma patterns around the top of the cheekbone